Woman planning on her laptop with notes beside her, representing flexibility and permission to change your mind.

 Clients poured in.
 Referrals stacked up.
 On paper, it looked like a dream.

-Somewhere along the way, I realized I was living as the background character in everyone else’s story.
-While I was honored to serve, I couldn’t ignore the whisper in my spirit that said: You’re meant to be the main character of your own.
+Somewhere along the way, I realized I was living as the supportive background character in everyone else’s story.
+And while I was completely honored to serve, I couldn’t ignore the whisper in my spirit that said: You’re meant to be the main character of your own.

 It wasn’t ego.
 It was alignment.